Price Range (MSRP): $27,050 (ILX) to $48,450 (RLX)

 Acura, the luxury division of Honda, offers a range of vehicles high on sophistication but with a sporty edge as well.

-Acura's passenger car lineup starts with the entry level ILX sedan and the efficient ILX Hybrid which debuted last year.
-For 2014, the duo adds more standard features, including a backup camera, leather upholstery, and active noise cancellation.
+Acura's passenger car lineup starts with the entry level ILX sedan.
+The ILX stands pat for 2015, after adding standard features last year, including a backup camera, leather upholstery, and active noise cancellation.
 The ILX is a smaller luxury car, close in size to the Honda Civic but with an upgraded interior and better powertrain options.
-The ILX Hybrid gets the best fuel economy of any Acura with 39 combined mpg.

 Acura also offers a pair of crossovers, each with different aims.
 The smallest is the five-seat RDX, which underwent a redesign last year, adding a little size all around which means more passenger room and a new, more powerful V-6 that adds an extra 33-hp to the mix.

 If you need more space or cargo room, the seven-seat MDX might be more up your alley.
 The MDX also packs in the features, as all trims come with SH-AWD, tri-zone automatic climate control, and Bluetooth connectivity.

 (The ILX Hybrid, TSX, and TL have been discontinued for 2015.)